Debloating Android Phones: Risks and Best Practices

 What is bloatware?

-- APK file – Android Package (APK) is the package file format used by the Android operating system for the distribution and installation of mobile apps and middleware.
+- APK file – Android Package (APK) is the package file format used by the Android operating system for distribution and installation of mobile apps and middleware.
 Read more on Wikipedia.

-Misconception #1: I can debloat my device without rooting it.
+Misconception #1: I can debloat my device without rooting it

-If you have used Windows, you must be familiar with “administrator permissions”.
+If you have used Windows, you may be familiar with “administrator permissions.”
 On Linux, there is the concept of “super user (SU)” privileges.
-Something similar exists in Android.
-Pre-installed/system apps are installed on the /system/app
+Android has a similar model.
+Pre-installed (system) apps are stored on the /system/app partition of your eMMC.
+By default, you do not have SU privileges on your Android phone, which means you cannot access the /system partition.
+This implies you cannot uninstall system apps unless you root your device.

 …applications truly aren’t being fully uninstalled from the device, they are just being uninstalled for the current user (user 0 is the default/main user of the phone).
 That’s why, if you omit the “–user 0” and “-k” part of the uninstall command, the command won’t work.
 These two flags respectively specify that the system app will only be uninstalled for the current user (and not all users, which is something that requires root access) and that the cache/data of the system application will be preserved (which can’t be removed without root access).